 Describe the task for your students

 Fill this box with the information the students need to know about the task.
 You can format your text using the available options.
-To upload resources, images or other attachments, scroll down to the Attachments area.

 Select a subject for the task.
 This will help students locate their task on the school calendar.
 It’s also important for reporting purposes.

 Select the group your task will be assigned to from the drop down menu.

 You can set a task to multiple classes in one go by using the checkboxes to multi-select!